tatacsd/feed-app/README.md

 ## 🧠 Challenge

-This repository aims to be a challenge to create a todo list application, where the user can add, remove and mark as completed.
-This challenge was proposed by [Rocketseat](https://rocketseat.com.br/) on the [Ignite](https://rocketseat.com.br/ignite) bootcamp course.
-In the challenge: Practicing Concepts.

-During this first challenge of the Ignite course, I was able to improve the ReactJS skills by creating a simple to-do list application.

-During this challenge, I was able to practice the following concepts: ReactJS, State, Props, Immutability, Components, Hooks, TypeScript, Vite, Uiid, Phosphor react, css modules and more.
+This project was developed during the Ignite course, a bootcamp offered by Rocketseat[https://rocketseat.com.br/].
+The goal on creating this project was to practice the concepts of React, Typescript, Vite, Uiid and Phosphor react, on components, props, states, and some hooks, like useState.

+We focused on the componentization of the application, creating a Header, a Post, a Post, and Comments components.

 ## 🚀 How to run